 Hone Your Skills

-There’s nothing better as a customer than having a special bar or nightclub that can make a certain drink just right, so hone your skills and develop a specialty.
+There’s nothing better as a customer than having a special bar or nightclub that can make a certain drink just right.
+So, hone your skills and develop a specialty!
 Once you do, make sure everyone knows about it in a non-boastful manner.
 This will get you more repeat customers that you’ve built a solid relationship with across the bar and they are more likely to tip you well.

-Give Them a Show
+Give Them a Show to Make More Tips

 Though it takes many years of practice and you don’t want to overdo it, doing a few bar tricks here and there can really increase the perceived value of your bar or nightclub.
-As you move around behind the bar, flip a bottle or two every so often if you have the skills and your customers will feel inclined to tip more because you are obviously a very skilled bartender.
+As you move around behind the bar, flip a bottle or two every so often if you have the skills.
+Hopefully, your customers will feel inclined to tip more because you are obviously a very skilled bartender.